viralemergence/virion/README.md

 # VIRION: The Virome, in One Network

 VIRION is the most comprehensive open database describing the vertebrate-virus network.
-The VIRION database is curated by an entire team of researchers, with the aim of being up-to-date, accurrate, transparent, and useful.
+The VIRION database is curated by an entire team of researchers, with the aim of being up-to-date, accurate, transparent, and useful.

 # How to use VIRION